ProjectWyvern/wyvern-schemas/README.md

 yarn lint
 ```

+#### Testing

+This repository is tested as part of [wyvern-ethereum](https://github.com/ProjectWyvern/wyvern-ethereum)'s testsuite.
+Please follow the instructions on that repository.

 #### General Contribution

 Contributions welcome!
 Please use GitHub issues for suggestions/concerns - if you prefer to express your intentions in code, feel free to submit a pull request.